-According to Goal 4 of the Future Land Use Chapter of the City's Comprehensive Plan, the intent of the Village zoning district is to "overcome the problems associated with urban sprawl; encourage a better jobs/housing balance; promote a pattern of development that will... (allow) a greater variety of land uses closer tow work and home; protect and enhance environmental assets; and provide for an orderly transition from rural to urban land uses through a planning process that couples a build out vision with the proper timing and location of adequate public facilities."
+According to Goal 4 of the Future Land Use Chapter of the City's Comprehensive Plan, the intent of the Village zoning district is to "overcome the problems associated with urban sprawl; encourage a better jobs/housing balance; promote a pattern of development that will... (allow) a greater variety of land uses closer to work and home; protect and enhance environmental assets; and provide for an orderly transition from rural to urban land uses through a planning process that couples a build out vision with the proper timing and location of adequate public facilities."

-In order to achieve these goals, developers of lands in Village zoning districts are required to provide a Village District Pattern Plan that sets forth the development standards within the Village (VDPP).
-The VDPP (in combination with the Village District Pattern Book that was set in place at the time of initial development of the West Villages) provides a large number of waivers and modifications from the standards included in the Unified Land Development Code.
-This is due largely to the intent of the West Villages being very different than the development pattern laid out by General Development Corporation when the City was initially platted.
+In order to achieve this goal, developers of lands in Village zoning districts are required to provide a Village District Pattern Plan (VDPP) that sets forth the development standards within the Village.
+The VDPP (in combination with the Village District Pattern Book that was set in place at the time of initial development of the West Villages) provides many waivers and modifications from the standards in the Unified Land Development Code.
+This is due largely to the intent of the West Villages to be different than the development pattern laid out by General Development Corporation when the City was initially platted.